MyFirstBitcoin/Open-Source-Everything/README.md

-# OS-Everything# My First Bitcoin: Open Source Everything
+# My First Bitcoin: Open Source Everything

 ## About My First Bitcoin
 My First Bitcoin provides open-source Bitcoin education that is independent, impartial, and community-led.
 We operate in El Salvador and have created a network of 60+ Bitcoin education projects in 30+ countries that use our resources.